FedericoMilanesio/Unito-NeuralNetworks/README.md

 *Lesson 2* - **Building Neural Networks**: This notebook covers PyTorch's torch.nn module, with topics such as defining network architectures, implementing forward and backward passes, and optimizing models with different optimization algorithms

-*Lesson 3* - **Convolutional Neural Networks (CNNs)**: We dive into the world of CNNs with PyTorch.
+*Lesson 3* - **Convolutional Neural Networks**: We dive into the world of CNNs with PyTorch.
 This notebook demonstrates how to create CNN architectures for image classification tasks.
 In it, we also talk about the difference between using GPUs vs CPUs and how to perform data augmentation.

 *Lesson 4* - **TBD**